 What are examples of overhead costs?

 The type of business you run will determine what your overheads are.
-For example, a jeweller may need a physical store to reach their customers, therefore store rent will be one of their overheads to enable them to operate effectively.
+They’re a bit different to other sorts of expenses, and are more to do with what it costs to run the business.
+For example, a jeweller may need a physical store to reach their customers, so the cost of renting premises will be one of the overheads which enable them to operate effectively.
+Other examples could include:

 Accounting and legal services